sequenceiq/blog-test/source/_posts/2014-11-03-yarn-timeline-service-tez.markdown

 To provision and configure Hadoop services we use Ambari and Ambari blueprints.
 Check this [blogpost](http://blog.sequenceiq.com/blog/2014/06/19/multinode-hadoop-cluster-on-docker/) about how to setup an multi-node Hadoop cluster.

 To enable the Timeline Server in the cluster, we've created a blueprint which contains a few overrides of the related configuration properties.
-(A detailed description of the configuration settings for the Timeline Server are described [here](http://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/TimelineServer.html) and [here](http://docs.hortonworks.com/HDPDocuments/HDP2/HDP-2.1.5/bk_system-admin-guide/content/ch_application-timeline-server.html) )
+A detailed description of the configuration settings for the Timeline Server are described [here](http://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/TimelineServer.html) and [here](http://docs.hortonworks.com/HDPDocuments/HDP2/HDP-2.1.5/bk_system-admin-guide/content/ch_application-timeline-server.html).

 We used [this](https://raw.githubusercontent.com/sequenceiq/sequenceiq-samples/master/timeline-server/blueprints/multi-node-hdfs-yarn-tez-timeline-service.json) blueprint for the experiment.